-This cake not only makes the perfect slice with a cup of tea but also a pretty special pudding served slightly warm with blood orange sorbet and a dollop of crème fraîche.
+This cake not only makes the perfect slice to enjoy with a cup of tea, but it also creates a pretty special pudding, served slightly warm with Blood Orange Granita and a dollop of crème fraîche.
+Delicious!

 Poppy Seed and Blood Orange Cake